Beating Depression

 Eat good food ...

-Fresh whole foods - vegetables, salads, legumes, beans, lentils
+- vegetables, salads, legumes, beans, lentils

-Alliums - garlic, onions, leaks, spring onions
+- garlic, onions, leaks, spring onions

-Nuts - almonds, walnuts, cashews, pumpkin seeds, pistachios
+- almonds, walnuts, cashews, pumpkin seeds, pistachios

-Polyphenols - dark chocolate, rooibos tea, red grapes, dark plums
+Increase polyphenols - dark chocolate, rooibos tea, red grapes, dark plums

 Fruit in the afternoon - stone fruit, apples, watermelon, blueberries,